Automated optimization of retaining walls for excavation pit

 We make use of the automated optimization of excavation pit retaining walls in our standard excavation pit projects and additionally offer this as an in-house service.
 The basis for this in-house service is often a computer-generated section (not yet optimized) through an excavation pit retaining wall.

-Figure: Schematic system section with the combinations examined by the optimization algorithm
+Illustration: Schematic system section with the examined combinations by the optimization algorithm

-Figure: We apply a variety of optimization algorithms.
-Particle swarm optimization (PSO) is just one of the methods employed: PSO is applied here to a cost function F with two variables (X1 and X2)
+Illustration: We use a variety of optimization algorithms.
+The Particle Swarm Optimizer (PSO) is one of them: a PSO on a cost function F with two control variables (X1 and X2)